 Skip to main content

-Hit by a vehicle.
-The car's CTP is your claim.
+Hit by a car?
+The car's insurance usually covers you.

 Leave your number.
 We'll call you back.